jhanke00/nextjs-product-site/docs/frontend/index.md

 - `app/products/[productId]/page.tsx` - Page for the single page description
 - `src/mock/small/products-new.json` - Mock JSON for Prodcut list
 - `src/mock/large/products-new.json` - Mock JSON for Prodcut list

+# Orders Listing Page

+- Displaying All Orders for Logged in User from Mock Data:
+  We have implemented a feature that enables the display of all Orders available in our mock data for logged user.
+Users can now easily browse through the entire Order and ordered item details (name, price and count)

+  user id and user total amount spent will appear on the top of list .

+## Folder Structure

+- `app/Orders/layout.tsx` - Order page layout
+- `app/Orders/page.tsx` - Order Main Page
+- `app/Orders/[productId]/page.tsx` - Page for the single page description
+- `src/mock/small/Orders.json` - Mock JSON for Order list
+- `src/mock/large/Orders.json` - Mock JSON for Order list